t0xicVybez/modular-discord-bot/README.md

 To add a new command:

 1. Create a new file in `src/bot/commands/`
-2. Follow the structure of the existing ping command
+2. Follow the structure of the existing commands (like ping.js)
 3. Export an object with `data` and `execute` properties
 4. Run `npm run deploy-commands` to register the new command with Discord